 Ms Halimah is currently a Telecarer of Health Management Unit, Eastern Health Alliance, she provides post discharge telecare and care management to patients with Chronic Diseases who are discharged from the CGH.

-Woon Hsi joined CGH on Sep 2015 and is currently the programme facilitator for VC Heart Failure Program.
+Woon Hsi joined Changi General Hospital (CGH) on Sep 2015 and is currently the programme facilitator for VC Heart Failure Program.
 He works closely alongside Dr Gerard Leong and VC Heart Failure members on their transformative journey from a volume- to a value-based healthcare delivery model.
 The team aims to improve clinical outcomes and reduce system costs through integrated care delivery for Heart Failure patients using evidence- and consensus-based best practices.

 After his 18 months assignment by Economic Development Board in Germany, he returned as the pioneer member of a Singapore biotechnology firm which was later acquired by a French/Italian MNC.
 Prior to joining CGH, Woon Hsi led a team at NUH (Nursing Administration) for 3 years.